metrorailings/OwlBlog/content/posts/week-2-quick-insights.md

 The Chargers run solid screens with Ekeler.
 Two big screens mostly negated due to iffy penalties, sadly.
 Craif Wrolstad and his referees are a litigious bunch.

 The replacement place kicker is truly terrible.
 The Chargers **desperately** need their primary field goal kicker back in action.

 ***

+## Seahawks @ Steelers

+Donte Moncrief is a liability at receiver, dropping passes and even bouncing them towards opposing defensive backs on one occasion.

+Steelers defense can be picked apart.
+Their zone blitzing naturally leaves them vulnerable at certain spots along their defense.
+And their zone coverage can be exploited by capable tight ends.

+***